clkao/hlsjs-p2p-wrapper/README.md

 ### Pre-requisites

 Since the installation uses a Ruby script, you need Ruby to be installed on your machine.
-On most Linux distros and on Mac OSX, it's installed by default, but for windows you need to install it [manually](https://www.ruby-lang.org/en/).
+On most Linux distros and on macOS, it's installed by default, but for windows you need to install it [manually](https://www.ruby-lang.org/en/).

 ### Setup